AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-2-of-3-set-up.md

    ![](assets/step-2-of-3-set-up-marketo-sync-user-in-dynamics-s2s-4.png)

+## Create Application User in Microsoft {#create-application-user-in-microsoft}

 1. Follow steps from the following link to [set up an application user in  Microsoft](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication#application-user-creation).

+   >[!IMPORTANT]
+   >
-While giving permissions to the Application User, assign it to "Marketo  Sync User Role."
+   >While giving permissions to the Application User, be sure to assign it to "Marketo Sync User Role."

 ## Azure AD Federated with AD FS On-prem {#azure-ad-federated-with-ad-fs-on-prem}